MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-general-journals.md

 > To add or remove fields in journals, use the **Personalising** banner.
 For more information, see [Personalise Your Workspace](ui-personalization-user.md).

 ### <a name="validating-general-journal-batches"></a>Validating General Journal Batches
 To help prevent delays when posting, you can turn on a background check that will notify you when there is a mistake in the financial journal you're working on that will prevent you from posting the journal.
-On the **General Journal Batch** page, you can choose **Background Error Check** to have [!INCLUDE[prod_short](includes/prod_short.md)] validate finance journals, such as general or receipt journals, while you're working on them.
+On the **General Journal Batch** page, you can choose **Background Error Check** to have [!INCLUDE[prod_short](includes/prod_short.md)] validate finance journals, such as general or payment journals, while you're working on them.

 When you enable the validation the **Journal Check** FactBox displays next to the journal lines and will show issues in the current line and the whole batch.
 Validation happens when you load a finance journal batch, and when you choose another journal line.
 The **Issues total** tile in the FactBox shows the total number of issues that [!INCLUDE[prod_short](includes/prod_short.md)] found, and you can choose it to open an overview the issues.